poneoneo/Alibaba-CLI-Scraper/docs/index.md

 - Python 3.11 or Higher

-- Scraping Browser API KEY from [BrightData](https://get.brightdata.com/fdrqnme1smdc)  to know how to set your api key look at [here](#available-commands)
+- Scraping Browser API KEY from [BrightData](https://get.brightdata.com/fdrqnme1smdc)  to know how to set your api key look at [here]<available-commands>

 - Windows or Linux as OS